Homogeneous spaces in tensor categories: Existence of affine quotients

 Write $M=N\otimes A\otimes_{B}A$.
 Then we claim the adjunction morphism $M\to M^{\HH}\otimes_{B}A$ is an isomorphism.
 Indeed, we have $(N\otimes A\otimes_{B} A)^{\HH}\cong N\otimes A$ by our other adjunction, and from this it is clear.
 Since $N$ is a direct summand of $M$ as an $H$-comodule, the adjunction is also an isomorphism for it, and we are done. \end{proof}

-We may now complete the proof of Theorem \ref{thm affine quotient}: \begin{proof} We already proved $(4)\Rightarrow(3)$ (in Theorem~\ref{thm rel inj eq}) and $(1)\iff(2)\iff(3)$.
+We may now complete the proof of Theorem \ref{thm affine quotient}: \begin{proof}[Conclusion of Proof of Theorem~\ref{thm affine quotient}] We already proved $(4)\Rightarrow(3)$ (in Theorem~\ref{thm rel inj eq}) and $(1)\iff(2)\iff(3)$.
 Thus it remains to show that $(1)\Rightarrow(4)$.
-Because $\mathscr{C}$ is semisimple, $A$ is relatively injective if and only if it is injective if and only if it is coflat (where as in the classical case the latter reduces to the case of finite algebras).
+Because $\mathscr{C}$ is semisimple, $A$ is relatively injective if and only if it is injective if and only if it is coflat (where, as in the classical case, the latter equivalence reduces to the case of coalgebras in $\Cs_{fin}$).
 For a right $H$-comodule $V$, we have isomorphisms

-Here, we have applied \cite[Prop.~1.3]{Tak} for the first isomorphism, our assumption that $\operatorname{can}:A\otimes_BA\to A\otimes H$ is an isomorphism for the second isomorphism, and the isomorphism $H\square_HV\cong V$ which holds for any comodule.
-Since $A$ is faithfully flat, we learn that $A\square_HV$ is exact, meaning that $A$ is coflat, which completes our proof. \end{proof}
+Here, we have applied \cite[Prop.~1.3]{Tak} for the first isomorphism, our assumption that $\mathbf{can}:A\otimes_BA\to A\otimes H$ is an isomorphism for the second isomorphism, and the isomorphism $H\square_HV\cong V$ which holds for any comodule.
+Since $B\to A$ is faithfully flat, we learn that $A\square_H-$ is exact, meaning that $A$ is coflat, which completes our proof. \end{proof}